charliekaka/gymarb/README.md

 Download and unzip the folder

 ## Step 3
-Press Win+R and type "cmd" and press enter
+Press Win + R and type "cmd" and press enter

 ## Step 4
-Copy the path of the directory and type cd `PROJECT_PATH` Type npm install
+Copy the path of the directory and type `cd PROJECT_PATH`

 ## Step 5
-Type npm run dev
+Type `npm install` and press enter

 ## Step 6
+Type `npm run dev` and press enter

+## Step 7
 Open http://localhost:3000/ in your browser